 - MAST10007 – Linear Algebra, 12.5 points*

-- 2 x First year level 1 science (relevant to engineering stream e.g. Electrical, Mechanical etc), 12.5 points each
+- 2 x first year level 1 science (relevant to your chosen engineering stream e.g. Electrical, Mechanical etc), 12.5 points each

 These subjects are all level 1 subjects.
-As the University’s breadth rules do not allow completion of more than 37.5 points of level 1 subjects, the Melbourne School of Engineering will cover the cost of one subject to be undertaken via the Community Access Program (CAP).
-At present, this offer only applies to students who are commencing the Bachelor of Commerce 2017 and 2018.
+As the University’s breadth rules do not allow completion of more than 37.5 points of level 1 subjects, the Melbourne School of Engineering will provide a fee waiver for one of the prerequisite subjects to be undertaken via the Community Access Program (CAP).
+Please note that this waiver will apply to one attempt of the subject only.
+To qualify, Commerce students must have completed three of the required prerequisites subjects, and have a minimum course weighted average of 65%.
+This offer only applied to Bachelor of Commerce students who commenced their course from 2017 onwards.

 Find out more